ComputeDraft/computedraft.github.io/content/blog/2025/syscalls/index.md

 4. The kernel looks up the requested syscall and runs the corresponding function
 5. The kernel performs the requested operation and returns a result
 6. Control returns back to the program with the result

+On modern x86-64 systems, the syscall is performed using the efficient syscall instruction (not a traditional interrupt), which transitions the CPU into kernel mode.

+{{< figArray subfolder="diagram1" figCaption="A process executing a system call" >}}

 ---